irufus/gdax-java/README.md

 Desktop client GUI.
 Check the issues on the repo for open items to work on.
 Please join the gitter channel if you have any questions.
 Support always welcome.
-Note the channel uses the legaxy name of 'gdax-java' rather than 'coinbase-pro-java'
+Note the channel uses the legacy name of 'gdax-java' rather than 'coinbase-pro-java'

 ### Contributing